CAMPUS COORDINATOR PROGRAM

 IDEAL CANDIDATES WILL HAVE THE FOLLOWING QUALITIES

 The Campus Coordinator Program is highly competitive, and designed for the top student leaders in North America.
-All members of SFL’s Campus Coordinator Program must be current university students in either the United States or Canada.
+All members of SFL’s Campus Coordinator Program must be current university students (undergraduate or graduate) in either the United States or Canada.

 Applicants interested in becoming a Campus Coordinator should be able to dedicate 5-10 hours per week to the program for one academic year.
 Successful applicants will be professional, personable, and excellent communicators.